RackHD/on-imagebuilder/README.md

 **All builds runs must be done on the host machine that is building the images.** This is because we use the ansible_chroot connection type, which is not supported over ssh connections.

+the build artifacts will locate in folder ***/tmp/on-imagebuilder/builds/*** (which is defined as variable "build_artifact_path" in "hosts" file).
+The artifacts will be
+- base.*.squashfs.img
+- discovery.overlay.cpio.gz
+- initrd.img-*
+- vmlinuz-*

 - Note: OEM role provision_raid_overlay requires storcli_1.17.08_all.deb being copied into common/files.
 User can download it from http://docs.avagotech.com/docs/1.17.08_StorCLI.zip.